codewithnaman/Java-8-Features/README.md

 * Use lambda function as glue code; Keep them short and crispy.
 * Avoid lambda function bigger than 2 lines.
 * Use built-in interfaces for 0,1 or 2 parameters; as compare to create your owns:
-    * Consumer\<U> : Take 1 parameter and returns nothing; has accept method which performs the operation. foreach method takes consumer.
-    * Supplier\<U>  : Take 0 parameter and return 1 parameter; has get method which returns the value. orElse method takes Supplier.
-    * Function\<U,R> : Takes 1 parameter and return 1 parameter; has apply method which apply the opertaion and return the result. map method takes Function.
-    * Predicate\<T> : Takes 1 parameter and return boolean result; has test method to perform the operation. filter method takes Predicate.
-    * BiFunction\<T, U, R> : Takes 2 parameters and return 1 parameter; has apply method which performs the operation and return the result. reduce method takes BiFunction.
-    * BiConsumer<T, U> : Takes 2 parameters and returns nothing; has accept method which perform the operation.

 * If you want more than 3 parameters or more as input to lambda you can pass the Object to built-in interfaces lambda;
   or you can create your own interfaces.
 * Try to give proper names to lambda variable which will help in readable code.